sebranchett/ecs-jupyterhub-pluto-python/README.md

 ## Users
 The CDK HubStack stack will provision the jupyter administrator user(s) according to the list provided in the hub_docker/admins file.
 A list of allowed (non-admin) users can be specified in a hub_docker/allowed_users file, see example file provided.

-If you wish to add or remove users, edit the allowed_users file.
-You will then need to destroy the HubStack, empty the Cognito user pool and redeploy the HubStack.
+If you wish to add or remove users, or change their status, edit the allowed_users and admin files.
+You will then need to destroy the HubStack and then redeploy it.
+Do not perform user administration in JupyterHub.
+HubStack manages not only the users, but also their storage.

-If you destroy the HubStack, the Cognito users will not be deleted.
-You need to delete them by hand, otherwise redeploying the HubStack will fail with a message that the user already exists.
-This is the purpose of the `cleanup_user_pool.sh` script, which works only if you have exactly one Cognito user pool.

-If you want to change the status of a user, from standard to administrator or from administrator to standard, do this in JupyterHub.

 ## Security